vcri

 • The department has also organized an ICAR sponsored Summer School in 2004 and a National Seminar on “Integrated Management of arthropod pests of livestock and poultry in the aftermath of global warming and climate change in 2010.

-• Recently, this department has organized a state level seminar on Current strategies for sustainable control of parasitic diseases affecting farm animals for the farmers in February 2019.
+• The department has organized a state level seminar on Current strategies for sustainable control of parasitic diseases affecting farm animals for the farmers in February 2019.

 Current Focus